LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    of either 'clear', 'safe', 'confidential', or 'private'.
 It is used to set the kerberos security level for FTP and enable kerberos awareness.
 Set the option to "null" to disable kerberos.

 Using the ``curl`` Type
 =======================

-The ``curl`` type is meant to be a low-level implementation which means that it is usually not necessary to use it directly.
+The ``curl`` type is meant to be a low-level implementation, which means that it is usually not necessary to use it directly.
 For the most part, the ``include_url`` method is all that is needed for HTTP requests and the ``ftp_…`` methods handle your FTP needs.
 In fact, the examples below could have easily